The Graphics canvas

 Description

 WINDOW removes the boundaries from the turtle’s field of movement.
-If the turtle moves beyond the bounds of the Graphics drawing bounds, it continues to move, but cannot be seen.
+If the turtle moves beyond the bounds of the Graphics drawing bounds, it continues to move, but cannot be seen if it leaves the visible portion of the Graphics panel.
 The Graphics canvas becomes a small canvas overlooking the plane on which the turtle can travel.

 See also BOUNCE, FENCE and WRAP.